ncsa/oa4mp-extension-example/README.md

 4. web.xml

 All of these are extremely minimalist (aka an application of *Kanso*) so that the actual structure of what needs done is shown.
-In practice, the AuthenticationUtil extension you write may end up being an imposing database application that links users and various logins.
+In practice, the AuthenticationUtil extension you write may front an imposing database application that links users and various logins.
 However, any sufficiently complex example would hide the essential simplicity.
 For instance, we *could* have had some much more complex injection framwork do the bootstrapping work, but opted here for